Skip to content

 Quick Answers

-On triggering scope, no — it's required for permit approval.
-On non-triggering scope, it doesn't apply.
+On a triggering scope, no — it is required for permit approval and verified at inspection.
+On non-triggering scope, it simply does not apply, so there is nothing to skip.

 Sources